kiranma72/abdm-docs/content/4-building-a-phr-app/signup-or-signin.md

 ```

 ### Registration via Mobile Number (Self-Verified)
-For registering using Mobile number, Individual has to choose the option of Mobile number and enter the Mobile number.
-Once entered individual will autheticate MObile number via OTP.
+For registering using Mobile number, individual has to enter the Mobile number and autheticate via OTP.
 After validating the OTP, list of already linked ABHA addresses will be displayed along with the option of creating New ABHA address.
 Individual can either choose already linked ABHA addresses to login or can create new ABHA address by selecting “Still want to create a new ABHA address?”
 When individual selects “Still want to create new ABHA address?” he/she can fill all the demographic details like
 1. Full name (Mandatory)